thoughtbot/bourbon/readme.md

     @include linear-gradient(top, #1e5799 0%, #2989d8 100%);
     @include linear-gradient(50deg, #1e5799 0%, #2989d8 50%, #207cca 51%, #7db9e8 100%);

+**Position**

+Position is a shorthand notation for setting the position of elements in your page.

+Instead of writing:

+    position: relative;
+    top: 0px;
+    left: 100px;

+You can write:

+    @include position(relative, 0px 0 0 100px);

+The first parameter is optional, with a default value of relative.
+The second parameter is a space delimited list of values that follow the standard CSS shorthand notation.

+Note: unitless values will be ignored.
+In the example above, this means that selectors will not be generated for the right and bottom positions, while the top position is set to 0px.

 **Radial-Gradient**

 Takes up to 10 gradients.
 Position and shape are required.